LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/overview.md

 ### Events Integrations

+Functions can be integrated with other LivePerson systems through events leveraging additional/custom functionalities that can be coded in a function.

 {: .notice}
 The amount of lambdas connected to a specific event is restricted and can be seen in the table below.

-Each event has an event specific input (payload) associated with it, that the triggering system will provide at runtime.
+Each event has a specific input (payload) associated with it, that the triggering system will provide at runtime.
 When using the Invoke screen, this payload is shown on the left-hand side.
 During development, the event payload of the lambda is visible on the right-hand side at the sidebar-tab.
 Currently the following event sources are supported:

 #### Chat Post Survey